NevilArt/BsMax/README.md

 Your Reports and Ideas will help me alot and don't forget the sharing. let more people who needs this stuff know this is exist.

-If not have Github account use 'NevilArt@Gmail.Com' for connection.
+If not have Github account use 'NevilArt@Gmail.Com' for bug report.

 # Installation